jeffreysorgen/golf-club-sensors/EnablingBLE.md

 **Description:**

+(edit)

+**To do:**
+1. Develop the Hello World of Android Apps

-**<-- edit below here -->**
+**<-- edit everything below here -->**

-- utilize virtual environment

-#
+- Now that data is being transmitted from the Nano33BLESense, we need to develop an Android application that receives it.
+- We want to develop an Android app that will turn on and off its flashlight or beep high and low, depending on the Resting state.

-**Now that state changes can be sent to the smartphone, try to turn its flashlight on/off with the signal!**
+- Now that state changes can be sent to the smartphone, try to turn its flashlight on/off with the signal.
-What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.
+- What we want to do for this project is to read information from the sensor and then get the phone app to act upon the capabilities of the phone, such as turning on a flashight or beeping.
-While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.
+- While the flashlight functionality won't be used in the end, that solution is crucial for when we're trying to get the phone to chirp good/bad golf swings.

-#

-Now that data is being transmitted from the Nano33BLESense, we need to develop an Android application that receives it.
-(Android Studio)

-#

-We want to develop an Android app that will turn on and off its flashlight or beep high and low, depending on the Resting state.

-#

-##### App Development
-- Lookup: How to control Android with... (controller, another android, etc) and find some development apps?
-- Here is **Android BLE [guide](https://punchthrough.com/android-ble-guide/)**
-- What can be configured in my phone when it receives commands from the nRF Connect (or other) application?
+- What can be configured in my phone when it receives commands from the application?
   - Can the phone app trigger **BEEP** or a vibration/buzz?
   - Can the App turn on/off the phone's **flashlight**?
-- Enable smartphone functions with _nrfconnect_ or Android Studio (Requires SDK and toolchain)
+- Enable smartphone functions with Android Studio (Requires SDK and toolchain)
 - Make high and low pitches for "Ready" state on/off (as the example) and apply this same code later.
 - _Beep triggered by in/out of Ready state is not for final product, but good for this development, because there is other activity that will require prompting smartphone to act on something in some way._

-#
+- Lookup: How to control Android with... (controller, another android, etc) and find some development apps?
+- Flashlight:
+  - When the state goes from 0 to 1, turn the flashlight on.
+  - When it goes from 1 to 0, should turn off.

+##### Dev:
+- Try and utilize virtual environment.
+- Figure out what to do with an Android app, and **act upon the UUID changing from 0 to 1**_
+- Here is **Android BLE [guide](https://punchthrough.com/android-ble-guide/)**

-#### the key:
+##### the key:
 **Link to [KABLE](https://github.com/JuulLabs/kable)**
 - "Kotlin Asynchronous Bluetooth Low Energy provides a simple Coroutines-powered API for interacting with Bluetooth Low Energy devices."

 #

-Flashlight:
-- When the state goes from 0 to 1, I want the phone's flashlight to turn on.
-When it goes from 1 to 0, should turn off.
-- More directly, state change into and out of Ready/Resting states.
-If `y < -.85` then turn on the flashlight on my phone!

 #

-Now:
-- _Most likely, need to just figure out what to do with an Android app, and **act upon the UUID changing from 0 to 1**_

-This is the research I am doing now.
-- nRF Connect to respond by making my phone beep or flashlight on and off (or more likely, using Android Studio instead)

-##
-##

-(end)
+#

+#

+#

+#

+#

+#

+#